frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **20:** As a Frank developer, support engineer or service manager, when I click a row in the table I want to see the corresponding report in the tree view so that I can examine it in more detail.

+**30:** A report should only appear in the report table when capturing it is done.
+This means that the first start checkpoint has been matched by an end checkpoint.
+This implies that reports-in-progress (story **300**) should not appear in the table.

 **120:** Given is that a service manager wants to see customer-specific data in the table of reports (story **10**).
 As a Frank developer, I want tools to define meta data items that are calculated from reports (input and output data, also data captured in arbitrary checkpoints).
 I want simple building blocks that I can combine, similar to building Frank configurations from pipes, senders and listeners.
 I want the option to configure the Frank!Framework to add the custom meta data items as columns in the table of reports.
 This way I can satisfy the requirements given to me by the service manager within a limited timeframe.

 NOTE: We implement story **120** because Frank developers can write Spring configuration files (XML).
 These files define what Java beans are used as metadata extractors and what metadata is used to produce the table of reports.
 Instructions are in the Frank!Manual but they also require some knowledge of the Java source code of Ladybug.